Performance Evaluation for Classified Employees

 6.8 Overall Below Contributor Rating -- Performance Re-evaluation Plan

-Within 10 workdays of the evaluation meeting, working in conjunction with an HR Employee Relations Representative, the supervisor must develop a performance re-evaluation plan that sets forth performance measures for the next three months, and have it approved by the reviewer.
+Within 10 workdays of the evaluation meeting, working in conjunction with an HR Consultant, the supervisor must develop a performance re-evaluation plan that sets forth performance measures for the next three months, and have it approved by the reviewer.

 At the conclusion of the re-evaluation period, if the employee's rating continues to be Below Contributor, the supervisor has several options including demotion, reassignment, reduction of duties or termination.
 It is the supervisor's responsibility to ensure that effort has been made for improvement and employee development before taking a final action such as demotion or termination.